Skilled Worker Visa to ILR

 - Sources of income and financial details.
 Payslips, letters from your employer, and bank statements are considered as adequate evidence

-Salary and sponsorship requirements
+Salary and sponsorship requirements for ILR

 Sponsors are required for a successful Skilled Worker visa application; you must have a sponsor from your employer that is willing to also support your settlement application.
 They must still be approved by the Home Office.